Lrs00/gene/README.md

 The model was trained and tested exclusively on WT (wild-type) data

 SVD: Applied SVD method for data correction, one for WT and the other for all mutants.

+SVD_WT: Applied a Random Forest model on the debiased data after SVD and the model was trained and tested exclusively on WT (wild-type) data